-Commitment to Customers: DENSO Supports Toyota Racing in WEC & Volvo Polestar in TTA
+Commitment to Customers: DENSO Supports Toyota Racing in WEC & Volvo Polestar in STCC

 The FIA World Endurance Championship, or WEC, is a racing series that is held from the 2012 season onward.
-Toyota is the first manufacturer to confirm its participation in WEC using a hybrid system, emphasising the pioneering approach to this technology.
-The 2012 race car features a rear hybrid motor system developed by DENSO.
+Toyota was the first manufacturer to confirm its participation in WEC using a hybrid system, emphasising the pioneering approach to this technology.
+The 2015 race car featured a rear hybrid motor system developed by DENSO.

-The TTA – Racing Elite League is the new racing championship for top drivers in Sweden.
-Sporting values are at the core of the championship and all 16 drivers are racing on equal terms.
-The fastest driver in Sweden will be crowned.
-Volvo announced in August last year that they were switching to TTA – the Racing Elite League.
-DENSO is proud to be supporting Volvo Polestar in the TTA – Racing Elite League 2012.
+The STCC is a racing championship for top drivers in Scandinavia.
+Sporting values are at the core of the championship and all drivers are racing on equal terms.
+The fastest driver in Scandinavia will be crowned.
+DENSO is a proud supporter of Volvo Polestar in the STCC.

 DENSO and WEC

 DENSO’s close relationship with World Endurance Championship racing goes back to Group C in the 1980s.
 In 1983, DENSO’s Research and Development Department 10 (predecessor to the later ‘R’ Pro-Motorsports Support Group) created a racing business in order to supply parts for Group C cars and constructed a full-fledged support system.
 Since then, DENSO has given broad support to racing activities through parts and sponsorship.